Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

-So far, we have described the construction of the tangle for the 3-dof problem in the case of zero coupling, i.e., for $B_z = 0$.
+So far, we have described the construction of the tangle for the 3-dof problem in the case of no coupling, i.e., for $B_z = 0$.
 What happens when the coupling is switched on?
-If we would have a usual NHIM, then we could quote the theorem of Fenichel on the persistence of NHIMs and their stable and unstable manifolds, see, for example, Refs.~\cite{fenichel,wiggins,eldering}.
-However, in the present case, the invariant surface is stacked up by linearly parabolic points, which are only nonlinearly unstable.
+If the system would has a usual NHIM, then we could quote the theorem of Fenichel on the persistence of NHIMs and their stable and unstable manifolds, see, for example, Refs.~\cite{fenichel ,wiggins,eldering}.
+However, in the present case, the invariant surface at infinity is stacked up by linearly parabolic points, which are only nonlinearly unstable.
 On the other hand, in this case, the interaction (see Eq.~(\ref{eq:2})) goes to zero exponentially for large values of $z$.
 Therefore, the invariant surface itself at infinity is not affected by the interaction.
-The tangle of the stable and unstable manifolds coming from the points at infinity contains hyperbolic components and in general, also nonhyperbolic components, as it is generally found in usual incomplete horseshoe constructions.
-The general experience indicates that for scattering processes, the hyperbolic part of the chaotic saddle dominates.
-In addition, the nonhyperbolic parts are less important and are influencing only very high levels of hierarchical in the resulting fractal structure.
-However, the hyperbolic parts are robust under small perturbations of the system, while the nonhyperbolic parts may change already under the smallest perturbations.
+The tangle of the stable and unstable manifolds coming from the points at infinity contains hyperbolic components ( transverse intersections between stable and unstable manifolds ) and in general, also nonhyperbolic components ( tangencies or situations close to tangencies ) as it is generally found in usual incomplete horseshoe constructions.
+The general experience indicates that for scattering processes the hyperbolic part of the chaotic saddle dominates.
+The nonhyperbolic parts are less important and are influencing only very high levels of hierarchical in the resulting fractal structure.
+For several examples see the references\cite{Alt_1996,Motter_2001,Gaspard_1995,Kokshenev_2000,Dettmann_2009,Altmann_2013,Jung_1993} .
+The hyperbolic parts are robust under small perturbations of the system, while the nonhyperbolic parts may change already under the smallest perturbations.

 In total, we can expect that the stack of tangles maintains its large-scale structure also under moderate perturbations of the system, and therefore also under moderate coupling strengths between the particle dofs and the oscillator dof.
 As a result, the intersection of the perturbed stack with a plane surface should be similar to the intersection of the unperturbed stack with a curved surface.
 In this sense, the stack construction method provides us with a valid idea of the higher dimensional tangle and is also able to explain the dynamics of the system with coupling.